shubham1172/remote-play/README.md

 ipconfig
 ```

-- Linux/Mac users: type following command in your terminal
+- Linux/Mac users: type the following command in your terminal

 ```
 ifconfig